jsr1611/react-practice/README.md

 ### 2023.04.04 Day 6

-ToList App
+-   ToList App

-Use `map` for rendering lists
+    -   use `map` for rendering lists

     -   using `forEach` does not work because it does not return anything.